 Prior to joining the Group, he held various positions in the Finance department at Wella AG and was appointed Chief Financial Officer of the Wella subsidiary in Chile in 1996.

 He moved to Richemont in 2000 to be Chief Financial Officer of Montblanc France, a position which he held until 2006 when he joined Van Cleef & Arpels as Vice President and Chief Financial Officer.
-In 2016, Mr Grund was appointed Group Deputy Finance Director, and became a member of the Group Management Committee.
+In 2016, Mr Grund was appointed Group Deputy Finance Director, and became a member of the Senior Executive Committee.
 In August 2017, Mr Grund was appointed Group Chief Finance Officer.

 Nikesh AroraNon-executive Director